mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 (for example view the default behaviors, the `year` is only accessible when clicking on the toolbar).
 :::

+## Reverse years

+The `reverseYears` prop can be set to show the years in reverse chronological order.

+{{"demo": "DatePickerReverseYears.js"}}

 ## Landscape orientation

 By default, the Date Picker component automatically sets the orientation based on the `window.orientation` value.